cshenton/learnopengl/README.md

 The repository is intended to serve as a demonstration of how to use OpenGL with zig, both in user code, and with the zig build system.

+Currently the "Getting Started" and "Lighting" sections have been ported.

 ![Containers screenshot](textures/container_screenshot.png)

 ## Dependencies